Grand Slam (Philippines)

+In Philippine sports leagues, a Grand Slam is the achievement of a team winning all three conferences (or tournaments) in a single season.
+The term originated in the Philippine Basketball Association (PBA), as a traditional season is composed of three separate conferences rather than a single regular season and postseason.
+The term has since expanded into other leagues such as the Premier Volleyball League (PVL) and the now-defunct Philippine Basketball League (PBL).

+Philippine Basketball Association

+From 1975 to 2003, and again from 2010 onwards, a traditional Philippine Basketball Association season is composed of three conferences.
+Currently, these three are the Philippine Cup, Commissioner's Cup, and Governors' Cup.

+In certain circumstances, the PBA may hold less than three conferences in a season.
+To pave the way for the Philippines' hosting of the 1981 SEA Games and 2023 FIBA Basketball World Cup, two conferences were held in the 1981 and 2023–24 seasons.
+Due to restrictions during the COVID-19 pandemic, the 2020 season was reduced from three conferences to one while only two were held for the following 2021 season.

+From 2004 to 2009, the league switched to a two-conference format consisting of the Philippine Cup and the import-laden Fiesta Conference.
+A Grand Slam can still be achieved by winning both titles but this was never done.

-A team's Grand Slam in the Philippine Basketball Association (PBA) is winning all three conference championships (tournaments) in a single season, i.e., a treble in the British sports sense.
-As of 2020, this has been accomplished five times by four teams and four coaches since the league's inception in 1975.
+As of 2024, the PBA Grand Slam has been accomplished five times by four teams and four coaches since the league's inception in 1975.
+The Crispa Redmanizers are the only team to win two Grand Slams while Tim Cone is the only coach to win two, doing so with the Alaska Milkmen and San Mig Super Coffee Mixers in 1996 and 2014, respectively.

-In the 1970s, 1980s, and 1990s, at least one team swept the championships in one season.
-The decade 2000–2009 had no Grand Slam winner because of adjustments to the league calendar in 2004, in which the start of the season was moved from January to October and the number of conferences per season was reduced from three to two.
-The three-conference season format was reinstated in the 2010–11 season.

-Grand Slam winners
+Winners

 1976 Crispa Redmanizers

 In the league's second season, the Crispa Redmanizers became the first team to win all of the conference championships in a single season.
 Before the start of the 1976 season, they had won the All-Philippine Championship, the third conference of the PBA's maiden season.
 The Redmanizers won all of the 1976 season conferences—the All-Filipino (reclassified as the First Conference in 2010), the Open (reclassified as the Second Conference), and the All-Philippine Championship—with an overall season record of 47–15.
 All of their championships were won against the Toyota Comets, who have been the Crispa Redmanizers' rivals since both teams played in MICAA.
 The Crispa Redmanizers' team was composed of future Hall of Famers Bogs Adornado, Atoy Co, Abet Guidaben, and Philip Cezar, and was coached by Baby Dalupan.